wmde/wikibase-release-pipeline/deploy/README.md

 Most bare VPS instances do not have current versions of Docker, Docker Compose, or git installed.
 Before continuing, install these dependencies on your server:

-- Install Docker 22.0 or greater, including the Docker Compose plugin 2.10 or greater: [installation documentation](https://docs.docker.com/engine/install/)
+- Install Docker Engine 22.0 or greater, including the Docker Compose plugin 2.10 or greater: [installation documentation](https://docs.docker.com/engine/install/)
 - Install git: [installation documentation](https://git-scm.com/install/)

 ---

 ### 4. Download WBS Deploy

-Check out the files from Github, then change to the subdirectory `deploy`.
+Check out the files from GitHub, then change to the subdirectory `deploy`.

 ```sh
 git clone https://github.com/wmde/wikibase-release-pipeline